idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     x.a.b.c
     map (.a.b.c) xs

-For the dot notation, there must be no spaces after the dots, but there may be spaces before the dots.
+For dot notation, there must be no spaces after the dots, but there may be spaces before the dots.
 The composite projection must be parenthesised;
 otherwise, ``map .a.b.c xs`` would be understood as ``map.a.b.c xs``.